Stitch Fix Review: What to Know Before You Shop

 So, say you kept a top and boots that total $87.
 You’ll pay $20 upfront for your styling fee.
 When Stitch Fix receives all your returned items, it will charge you $67 ($87 total – $20 styling fee) to the billing method you stored in your account.

 I signed up for the on-demand plan because I don’t see myself buying clothes every month.
-I like to boost my wardrobe every few months instead.
+I like to boost my wardrobe every few months instead, getting a few new pieces here and there.
 The two Fixes I got were about two months apart.
 I like that I can sign in whenever I want to schedule a Fix without needing to remember to skip a month.

 Now, onto the good stuff!
-These are photos from my actual Fixes to show you the kind of stuff Stitch Fix sends.
+These are photos from my actual Fixes to show you the kind of Stitch Fix outfits you can receive.
 For reference, I filled out my whole profile, explained my style as similar to that of Joanna Gaines, and sent a link to my fashion board on Pinterest to help out my stylist.
+This is just a glimpse of my very first two Fixes.
+Since then, my stylist has gotten to know everything I love and don’t love and pretty much nails my Stitch Fix outfits and preferences every time.
+Side note: If my stylist ever leaves, I might be devastated!

 My first Fix was so DEAD ON with my style.
 I was honestly impressed.
 In this Fix, I got a pair of boots, a dress, and three tops.
 I loved everything and felt like my stylist nailed my style.